Can self-awareness really help us reach our goals?

 There’s a good reason to focus on emotions if we want to become self-aware.
 Our brains are hardwired to make us emotional creatures—first and foremost.
 No matter how tough and self-controlled we think we are, our first reaction will ALWAYS be emotional.
 We can dampen or deny our emotions, but we are kidding ourselves if we think we can actually control the way in which our brain processes emotions.

 You do have total control, however, over the thoughts that follow an emotion.
-If you are in control, you also have a great deal of power over the way in which you react to your emotion and the situation that created it.
+If you are in control, you also have a great deal of power over the way in which you react to your emotions and the situation that created it.

 Mental toughness is managing your emotions by controlling your subsequent thoughts and behavior in ways that will set you up for success.